Pidgin: Terminology

-The word pidgin, formerly also spelled pigion, used to refer originally to Chinese Pidgin English, but was later generalized to refer to any pidgin.
+The word pidgin, formerly also spelled pigion, was first applied to Chinese Pidgin English, but was later generalized to refer to any pidgin.
 Pidgin may also be used as the specific name for local pidgins or creoles, in places where they are spoken.
 For example, the name of the creole language Tok Pisin derives from the English words talk pidgin.
 Its speakers usually refer to it simply as "pidgin" when speaking English.
 Likewise, Hawaiian Creole English is commonly referred to by its speakers as "Pidgin".

 The term jargon has also been used to refer to pidgins, and is found in the names of some pidgins, such as Chinook Jargon.
-In this context, linguists today use jargon to denote a particularly rudimentary type of pidgin; however, this usage is rather rare, and the term jargon most often refers to the words particular to a given profession.
+In this context, linguists today use jargon to denote a particularly rudimentary type of pidgin; however, this usage is rather rare, and the term jargon most often means the specialized vocabulary of some profession.

 Pidgins may start out as or become trade languages, such as Tok Pisin.
-Trade languages can eventually evolve into fully developed languages in their own right such as Swahili, distinct from the languages they were originally influenced by.
+Trade languages can eventually evolve into fully developed languages in their own right, such as Swahili, distinct from the languages they were originally influenced by.
 Trade languages and pidgins can also influence an established language's vernacular, especially amongst people who are directly involved in a trade where that pidgin is commonly used, which can alternatively result in a regional dialect being developed.